ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 10. Now you are ready to debug!
 You could always reconfigure all this by opening the file `HelloWorld_FVP.launch` or by right clicking the project name and navigate to `Debug As -> Debug Configurations...`

 ### Launching debugger with FVP

+> Note: if you launch the IDE from the application page, and encounter issues when launching the debugger, try close the IDE and launch from terminal using the commands below:
+> ```
+> # Opens up a terminal, copy and run the following commands
+> ml armds
+> armds_ide
+> ```

 1. To start debugging, you could either
    1. Hit the `Debug` button when configuring the debugger